- Q: What is a field experience?

-Students cannot begin field experience hours until the Outreach Specialist has approved the site and has obtained approval from the school/district.
-Once the site has been approved, it is the student's responsibility to schedule the days and hours of the field experience with the school and mentor.
+Students cannot begin field experience hours until the request has been formally approved.
+Once approved it is the student's responsibility to schedule the days and hours of the field experience with the school and mentor.

 Q: What information do I need to provide the Outreach Specialist to arrange a field experience placement?

 Students are required to provide the Outreach Specialist with three school choices and to include any additional information that will affect the placement.
 Students may also request a Mentor.
 When students have completed a request with an Outreach Specialist, they will receive an email to their RioLearn email account confirming that their field experience request has been received.
 This does not mean that the field experience has been approved.
 Some schools/districts may require that students complete additional paperwork/background check before they can begin their hours.

 It is the student's responsibility to complete the required paperwork and submit it to the school/district before their placement can be approved by the school/district and Rio Salado College.
 Failing to complete the forms required by the school/district may jeopardize your placement.

 Please note that districts/schools receive requests from other institutions for field experience and student teaching placements, so the school and/or mentor elected may not be available.
 If a district/school does not approve a placement, students must accept this decision.
 This decision is final.
 The Outreach Specialist will automatically move on to the student's alternate school choices.
 If by the third choice there is no availability, Rio will identify an appropriate placement concerning the student's request and content area.

 If a student refuses to accept the placement, the student will forfeit the placement, will not be placed at another choice, and will fail the course.
 The student also jeopardizes the ability to select a district/school in the future.
 All forfeits will be documented in the student's file.